If you’ve recently finished studying to become a paralegal and have landed your first job, you’re well on your way to a rewarding career.

 Just because you finished school doesn’t mean your education is over.
 Make sure that you are always in compliance with the state’s MCLE requirements for paralegals.
 A good paralegal keeps learning and stays up to date with the latest procedures and information about groundbreaking cases.
 Take your certification exams to increase your value to potential employers.
 Although they’re voluntary, taking them shows initiative.
 If you think you might need to work on any other skills – legal research, perhaps – make sure to brush up on them.
 Learning on the job is normal.
 Never be afraid to ask questions.
 If you can find a mentor – maybe a more experienced paralegal or attorney who is willing to help you – that’s a plus.
 Another way to keep learning is to join local paralegal associations and network so that you can get tips and advice from your peers.

-If you haven’t yet begun your education and are considering a career as a paralegal, the MTI paralegal program, an ABA Approved program, can give you a good foundation.
-Once you graduate, you’ll have the minimum requirements needed to be a paralegal in California.
+If you haven’t yet begun your education and are considering a career as a paralegal, the Campus paralegal program, an ABA Approved program, can give you a good foundation.
+Once you graduate, you’ll have the minimum requirements needed to be a paralegal.
 In just two years, you can earn your Associate’s Degree in Paralegal Studies and be qualified to work in a law firm, government agency or corporate legal department.

-Enroll now in the MTI College Paralegal Studies program for the education you need to get that important first job as a paralegal.
+Enroll now in the Campus Paralegal Studies program for the education you need to get that important first job as a paralegal.